K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 This is 100% innaccurate and not true, and mostly comes from the command line interface users would be expected to use ([IBM 5250](https://en.wikipedia.org/wiki/IBM_5250)) and/or some of the programming quirks that arise from being able to compile and run all code since its inception.

-Instead there are options to leverage the IBM i OS to its absolute strength while employing modern techniques / interfaces so that users
+Instead there are options to leverage the IBM i OS to its absolute strength while employing modern techniques / interfaces so that users.

+The power of [IBM RPG](https://en.wikipedia.org/wiki/IBM_RPG) is that it is write once, compile, and run on the platform 'forever'.
+No matter the

 Below I have written out instructions for 4 distinct scenarios:
 * Running PHP on your IBM i with Apache as the web server